RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 If you want to use samba shares you can set them up from the setup/tools option of the retropie setup script.

 ## Further Optimizations:
-Add `consoleblank=0` to the existing line in `/boot/cmdline.txt` (with a space before it of course so it's an additional parameter).
+Add `consoleblank=0` to the existing line in `/boot/cmdline.txt` (with a space before it so it's an additional parameter).
 This prevents the screenblanker kicking in and so runcommand dialog is always displayed.